Nurses

 Please contact Shari Boley at director@pregnancyhelpclinic.com for a complete job description and application.

-Mother & Unborn Baby Care in Southfield is seeking a paid position for a receptionist/first responder.
-Please call 248-559-7576.
+Mother & Unborn Baby Care in Southfield is seeking a full time Client Services Assistant.
+Please call 248-559-7576 or email job@maubc.org.

 SPECIAL VOLUNTEER LICENSE FOR NURSES